pomponchik/skelet/README.md

 ## Environment variables

 For many developers, [environment variables](https://en.wikipedia.org/wiki/Environment_variable) are the first method that comes to mind for [obtaining application settings](#sources) from outside sources.
+To connect environment variables to your class or class field, use the `EnvSource` class: